cellajs/cella/README.md

 > [!CAUTION]
 > Please be aware this is a prerelease.
 It does NOT meet production requirements yet and large breaking changes still occur regularly.
 An alpha version will be released once we have solid tests for at least authentication & authorization.
 Want to contribute or discuss cella for one of your projects?
 Let's connect! ✉️ <info@cellajs.com>

-> [!NOTE]
-> Due to a new - rewritten, refocused - version of ElectricSQL, we had to revert to basic API calls everywhere.
-We are now exploring ways to quickly get local-first back into cella.

 #### Contents
 - [Installation](#installation)